Topological Insulator nano-SQUID: Flux-tunable platform for topological superconductivity: Topological Superconductivity

-We now show theoretically that the nano-SQUID formed by the TI top and bottom surface states placed between the superconducting leads realizes a topological superconducting state over an extended flux range from $\Phi = (n-\frac{1}{2}) \Phi_0^s$ to $(n+\frac{1}{2}) \Phi_0^s$ around odd $n$ of flux quanta piercing the nanowire, see Fig. \ref{fig:Fig5}b for a sketch.
+We now show theoretically that the columnar TI nano-SQUID realizes a topological superconducting state over an extended flux range from $\Phi = (n-\frac{1}{2}) \Phi_0^s$ to $(n+\frac{1}{2}) \Phi_0^s$ around odd $n$ of flux quanta piercing the nanowire (see Fig. \ref{fig:Fig5}b for a sketch) and the only condition for the topological phase is a top/bottom asymmetry.
+Also, this topological phase is essentially insensitive to disorder.
+This prediction is the most important result of this paper.

-Recall that the spin-momentum locking in the TI surface states prohibits normal reflection at the NS interface for the perpendicular mode ($k$=0) and guarantees a pair of perfectly transmitted, non-degenerate ABSs (even- and odd-parity ABS) in the short-junction limit \cite{Fu2008}.
+Recall that the spin-momentum locking in the TI surface states prohibits normal reflection at the NS interface for the perpendicular mode ($k_x$ = 0) and guarantees a pair of perfectly transmitted, non-degenerate ABSs (even- and odd-parity ABS) in the short-junction limit \cite{Fu2008}.
 They present $4\pi$ periodicity and cross zero-energy at $\varphi = (2m+1)\pi$ with integer $m$, where the fermion parity of the ground state alternates \cite{Beenakker2013Jan,Tkachov2013Aug}.
 When this $(2m+1)\pi$ crossing occurs in only one of the junctions in a columnar nano-SQUID, it guarantees the appearance of a 1D topological phase \cite{Kitaev2001Oct, Fu2008}.
 Now let us first consider the special case when an odd number of flux quanta pierces the nanowire, which leads to the superconducting phase to wind by an odd multiple of $2\pi$ in the nano-SQUID.
 The $2\pi$ relative phase difference (for example, phase zero at the top and $2\pi$ at the bottom) implies that the fermion parity on the top and bottom surfaces is opposite, making the SQUID topological.
 In this situation, the two ends of the columnar TI nano-SQUID become a boundary between the topological and trivial regions, which implies that MZMs should appear at the ends (Fig. 4b).

 In a closed system, topological phase transitions occur every half-integer flux quanta, $\Phi=(n + \frac{1}{2})\Phi_{0}^s,n\in\mathbb{Z}$.
 At these points, time-reversal symmetry (TRS) is restored when all effects of the magnetic field beyond the magnetic flux are neglected.
 Under this assumption, at $\Phi=(n + \frac{1}{2})\Phi_{0}^s$, due to TRS, one of the Josephson junctions must have a phase difference $\pi$, while the other has zero phase difference, which corresponds to the topological phase transition point in the SQUID.
 The asymmetry between top and bottom determines which surface turns topological: because a $\pi$ phase difference switches the sign of the Josephson energy, the junction with smaller Josephson energy acquires the $\pi$ phase difference.
 The topological region extends within a full flux quantum range $(n-\frac{1}{2})\Phi_{0}^s < \Phi < (n+\frac{1}{2})\Phi_{0}^s$ around each odd-integer $n$ of flux quanta threading the nano-SQUID, independent of the asymmetry between the top and bottom surfaces.